Astronomy Department Return to Campus Information

 While the most direct route for addressing a concern is to contact one of the people listed above, this may not always be feasible.
 The Office of Research has setup a general tool for reporting concerns that you may elect to use at http://go.osu.edu/report-a-concern.

-We thank everyone for their patience during these difficult times, and trust that everyone will work for the common goal of having a safe and return to campus during Autumn Semester.
+We thank everyone for their patience during these difficult times, and trust that everyone will work for the common goal of having a safe return to work and some semblance of "normal" later this year.